knachinen/ai_beginner/aiffel/on_boarding/README.md

 # first-repository

+Hello, world!

-this is a practice to use git. connecting with a token.
+this is a practice to use git. it is connected with a token.